 Helpers Additional adults (for example parents or subject experts from the community) may be used on a regular or occasional basis to support the delivery of the programme.
 The Personal Enquiry and Criminal Record Check requirements detailed in Rule 3.22b, and 4.20b must apply wherever applicable for these adults.
-A person who requires a Personal Enquiry (including where relevant a Criminal Record Check) [Rules 3.22, and 4.20] and who does not have an active role on record at Scout Headquarters that includes a Criminal Record Check must be recorded at Scout Headquarters.
+A person who requires a Personal Enquiry [Rules 3.22, and 4.20] and who does not have an active role on record at Scout Headquarters that includes a Criminal Record Check must be recorded at Scout Headquarters.